 The Statement of Purpose asks:

 Please describe your aptitude and motivation for graduate study in your area of specialization, including your preparation for this field of study, your academic plans or research interests in your chosen area of study, and your future career goals.
 Please be specific about why UC Berkeley/UCSF would be a good intellectual fit for you.
 Brevity is appreciated – no more than two pages.
+Please see the graduate writing guide for more information.

-The Personal History Statement asks:
+The Personal Statement asks:

 In an essay, discuss how your personal background informs your decision to pursue a graduate degree.
 Please include any educational, familial, cultural, economic, or social experiences, challenges, or opportunities relevant to your academic journey; how you might contribute to social or cultural diversity within your chosen field; and/or how you might serve educationally underrepresented segments of society with your degree.
 Brevity is appreciated – no more than two pages.
+Please see the graduate writing guide for more information.

 If you attended an international university, you need to convert your grades to our system.
 To assist you in the conversion off your GPA please visit the gpa conversion page.